 Let’s start from the two most important things that you have to know when using public transportation in Israel: the Shabbat and the Rav Kav.

 The Shabbat is the holy day of the week for the Jewish people.
 It begins on Friday evening and ends on Saturday night.
 One of the Jewish religious laws regarding the Shabbat states that you cannot ride or drive a vehicle during the holy day.
 Because Israel is a Jewish democracy, most public transportation does not operate during Shabbat.
 Taxis do operate and there are some Palestinian buses operating in East Jerusalem and the West Bank, some public transportation lines operating in Haifa and some private transportation companies operating in the main cities, but other than that, most public transportation lines are shut down between Friday evening to Saturday night.
 You should take this into account when planning your trip.
 For ideas of what to do with transportation on Shabbat, read There’s No Public Transportation on Shabbat.
+Update: Tel Aviv has began operating public buses on Shabbat.
+(December 2019).

 The Rav Kav is Israel’s public transportation smartcard, which you can use to pay on buses and trains in Israel.
 From last year, it has become a must on buses in Jerusalem and Tel Aviv.
 This means that without it, you cannot use the buses in Jerusalem and Tel Aviv.
 In other places and in between cities you still don’t have to have it, but I suppose that sometime in the future it will become mandatory.
 Meanwhile, I recommend you get it even if you’re not planning to visit Jerusalem or Tel Aviv, because it’s much easier to use it than to pay the drivers actual money and it saves you some money, especially if you’re going to use public transportation a lot. *Important to note – The Rav Kav doesn’t work on Palestinian buses.